Oxford Computational Political Science Group

 OCPSG aims to transform Oxford into a research hub for computational political science by fostering interdisciplinary collaboration and offering first-hand research opportunities.
 Our Research Programme works on replications of existing research, visualizations of key political science topics, critiques of methodologies or computational method applications of existing research, and also original research projects.

-Our Research Programme features students and young researchers holding degrees from or currently studying at Oxford (Department of Politics and International Relations, Oxford Internet Institute, Oxford School of Global and Area Studies, School of Geography and the Environment) or in other leading universities, such as Cambridge, LSE, UCL, Edinburgh, Essex, Yale, UC Berkeley, UC San Diego, HKU, and CUHK.
-Their backgrounds range from political science to international relations, geography, public health, biology, history, Chinese studies, engineering, sociology, philosophy, economics, and data science.
+Our Research Programme features students and young researchers holding degrees from or currently studying at Oxford (Department of Politics and International Relations, Oxford Internet Institute, Oxford School of Global and Area Studies, School of Geography and the Environment) or in other leading universities, such as Cambridge, LSE, UCL, KCL, QMUL, Edinburgh, Essex, Yale, Chicago, UC Berkeley, UC San Diego, Penn State, Leiden, HKU, and CUHK.
+Their backgrounds range from political science to international relations, public policy, geography, law, public health, biology, history, Chinese studies, engineering, statistics, mathematics, sociology, philosophy, economics, and data science.

-Project 2, led by Calvin Cheng, focuses on addressing key gaps in current research on the moral contagion effect.
+• Project 2, led by Calvin Cheng, focuses on addressing key gaps in current research on the moral contagion effect.
 It aims to test this effect within the context of online information diffusion.
 It focuses on developing automated methods to measure morality in textual data and investigating how moral content spreads and influences behaviour on social media, using innovative causal research designs to account for confounding factors.
+Read the summary of their project output.

 Events and Workshops